Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- In his one matchup against the Vikings, Allen's 99 receiving yards total is 20.5 more than his over/under for Sunday's game (78.5).
+- Allen's 99 receiving yards in his one career matchup against the Vikings are 20.5 more than his over/under for Sunday's game.

 - Allen did not have a touchdown catch in that contest against the Vikings.